The Harry Gentle Visiting Fellowships at Griffith University

 We invite applications from innovative scholars in a discipline relevant to digital history or the creative arts to join us for a period as Visiting Fellow, and contribute to the aims of the Harry Gentle Resource Centre.
 The outcome of your research on resources related to the early settlement of Queensland may be presented via creative works such as photographic or art exhibitions, short stories or historical documentaries as well as through conventional publication.

-One or two Fellowships are available for commencement in 2019.
+Two fellowships are available for commencement in 2020.
 We offer shared office space, staff access to Griffith University resources and the growing digital resources of the Harry Gentle Resource Centre.
 An honorarium of $5,000 is attached to each Visiting Fellowship.
 Travel expenses to facilitate research may also be included.
 The duration of the Fellowship is flexible up to a period of one year.

 The Harry Gentle Resource Centre is located within the Griffith Centre for Social and Cultural Research, and Visiting Fellows will have the opportunity to engage in the Centre’s research events and culture.
 A Visiting Fellow will be asked to present a public lecture towards the end of their tenure and to contribute to our publication output in print and digital forms.
 We also expect Visiting Fellows to submit an interim report on their progress and a final report on outcomes at the conclusion of the fellowship.

 Please send a proposal outlining the project you intend to complete during the Fellowship to the Director of the Harry Gentle Resource Centre, Professor Mark Finnane via email at firstname.lastname@example.org.
 Applications should be submitted by 29 June 2020, with a commencement date of 1 August 2020.
 Previous unsuccessful applicants are encouraged to apply.
 For information and for discussions about suitable approaches and methods please contact Professor Mark Finnane at email@example.com.